 Eventually, Nida comes to know about the demon that was on the lose and things go sideways when she was thrown in with the existing inmates where she learns of all the other stuff about what had actually happened to her father.
 And her father was the one who had summoned the demon.
 As the ancient texts go, all one needs is blood and a chant, that is and one can summon the demon from anywhere.
 However, the details are a little foggy on how the demon comes out on the open, but I must take a moment to appreciate the artist that her dad was.
 If one has ever seen the blood, no one can paint with it, but the artist that the dad was he paints a perfect design as if he had used a paintbrush.
 Like I said, I am a sucker for details and that’s why I hate a few too many things that seem unreal.

 Long story short, the revenge is taken on the ones that have been taken things into their own hands and the only person that comes out alive of this Nida.
 And is then captured and interrogated since she was the only one with a gun and she everything else was in flames.
 With her dad’s history who was already turned in for being a terrorist, this wasn’t hard to connect the dots to conclude that she was a terrorist herself and she was merely taking revenge for her dad’s death.
 And when the system fails to believe her ghost story, she decided to take the matters into her own hands by calling the demon herself and make things right.

-To conclude this long ass review which on one reads, future is fucked up and it really does need a super natural entity to put things into order or perhaps a little more chaos.
+To conclude this long ass review which no one reads, the future is fucked up and it really does need a supernatural entity to put things into order or perhaps a little more chaos.

 . . .